modmail-dev/Modmail/README.md

 ## Hosting on Heroku
 ### What is Heroku?
 Heroku is a free hosting site that can host many web apps.
-However, the web apps cannot store any data.
+However, the web apps cannot store any data on site (changing files).
 We have made Mod Mail to do exactly that.
 It was made to be *stateless* and not store any data in json files or any other storage files.

 ### How do I do it?
 If you choose to install the bot using Heroku, you do not need to download anything.
 In fact, you can set it all up on a phone!